adimitui/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 	![Screenshot of the Provisioning Mode dropdown list with the Automatic option called out.](common/provisioning-automatic.png)

-1. Under the **Admin Credentials** section, input `https://<tenantID>.accounts.ondemand.com/service/scim`, or `https://<tenantid>.trial-accounts.ondemand.com/service/scim` if a trial, with the tenant ID of your SAP Cloud Identity Services in **Tenant URL**.
-Input the **Client ID** and **Client Secret** values retrieved earlier in **Admin Username** and **Admin Password** respectively.
+1. Under the **Admin Credentials** section, select **OAuth2 Client Credentials Grant**.
+Input `https://<tenantID>.accounts.ondemand.com/service/scim`, or `https://<tenantid>.trial-accounts.ondemand.com/service/scim` if a trial, with the tenant ID of your SAP Cloud Identity Services in **Tenant URL**.
+Input the **Token Endpoint**, which may look something like `https://<tenantID>.accounts.ondemand.com/oauth2/token`.
+Input the **Client ID** and **Client Secret** values that you [previously generated from the admin console for SAP Cloud Identity Services](https://learn.microsoft.com/entra/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial#set-up-sap-cloud-identity-services-for-provisioning).
 Select **Test Connection** to ensure Microsoft Entra ID can connect to SAP Cloud Identity Services.
 If the connection fails, ensure your SAP Cloud Identity Services system account has Admin permissions, the secret is still valid, and try again.

 	![Screenshot of the Tenant URL and Token.](media/sap-cloud-platform-identity-authentication-provisioning-tutorial/testconnection.png)